vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

 As you can see above, we take that `detail_page` and apply a bunch of extraction methods on it.
-We extract the `interviewee`, `title`, `sc_id`, `text`, `episode_title and `episode_number`.
-I extracted a bunch of focused helper methods who are in charge of these extraction responsibilities.
+We extract the `interviewee`, `title`, `sc_id`, `text`, `episode_title` and `episode_number`.
+I refactored a bunch of focused helper methods who are in charge of these extraction responsibilities.
 Let’s have a quick look at them:

 # Helper Methods

 ## Extraction Methods

-I extracted these methods because it enabled me to have smaller methods overall.
+I extracted these helpers because it enabled me to have smaller methods overall.
 Encapsulating their behaviour was also important.
 The code reads better as well.
 Most of them take the `detail_page` as an argument and extract some specific data we need for our Middleman posts.

 ``` ruby